Frequently asked questions

 The provision of housing, including affordable housing and homes for social rent, remains a priority for the council, and we will seek to work with developers to explore how additional affordable housing can be delivered, such as working in partnership with a registered provider with access to other sources of grant funding such as that available from Homes England for the delivery of affordable housing.

-In developments where trees need to be removed, the Bristol Tree Replacement Strategy provides guidance on the number of trees that must be replaced to compensate for this loss.
+In developments where trees need to be removed, the Bristol Tree Replacement Standard provides guidance on the number of trees that must be replaced to compensate for this loss.

 These are provided onsite within the development, or within a one-mile radius of the site.

-Although highways projects are not required to comply with the Bristol Tree Replacement Strategy , we ringfenced funding and worked with colleagues to identify 33 off-site replacement tree locations in south Bristol.
+Although highways projects are not required to comply with the Bristol Tree Replacement Standard, we ringfenced funding and worked with colleagues to identify off-site replacement tree locations in south Bristol.

 These trees have been planted in Bishopsworth, Brislington, Hartcliffe and Withywood and Knowle.